Sunday, February 5, 2012

-Best Digital SLRs with HD Video – Reviews & Comparison 2011
+Best Digital DSLRs that Shoot HD Video – Reviews & Comparison 2019

-Best Rated Digital SLRs with HD Video – This is a roundup of the Top-Rated Digital SLRs that have a built-in HD (High Definition) 1080p / 720p movie/video mode.
+Best Rated Digital DSLRs that shoot HD Video – This is a roundup of the Top-Rated Digital SLRs that have a built-in HD (High Definition) 1080p / 720p movie/video mode.
 Until recently, no SLRs had video capability.
 Over the last several years this has changed dramatically.
 The SLRs below all have built in HD Video recording capability, some even capable of achieving the highest level 1080p (blu-ray quality) videos.
-The Canon 5D Mark II DSLR was used recently in 2010 for the season finale filming of the TV show “House”.
-For 2011 both Canon and Nikon now have 1080p video at high frame rates.
+The Canon 5D Mark II DSLR was used for many TV shows and Movies, including Act of Valor, Silent House, Walking Dead, House, 24, and Hawaii Five-O. For 2019 both Canon and Nikon now have 1080p video at high frame rates.
+We are beginning to see the first 4K video capable DSLRS.
+See our article: DSLRs that shoot 4K Video.
 Many SLRs also have external microphone jacks which are very important for getting the best sound for your videos.
+Recent SLRs also have headphone jacks for monitoring audio.
 With these SLRs you get both exceptional pictures and great HD video.
 Compare the Digital SLRs below for price, features and reviews.

 Is this the best price?